Key takeaways

 Some claim that drinking water mixed with baking soda can improve erections by balancing pH levels and boosting nitric oxide, a blood flow-promoting molecule.

-There is little to no research backing up this supposed ED solution; plus, ingesting too much baking soda can pose risks to your health, potentially leading to hypertension, electrolyte imbalance, and more.
+There is little to no research backing up this supposed ED solution, and ingesting too much baking soda can pose risks to your health.

-If you’re having trouble getting or keeping an erection, it’s essential to consult a healthcare provider to determine the root of the problem and explore proven treatments, such as prescription medications (e.g. Viagra, Cialis).
+If you’re having trouble getting or keeping an erection, consult a healthcare provider to determine the root of the problem and explore proven treatments, such as prescription medications (e.g. Viagra, Cialis).

-Baking soda is a common household item touted as a remedy for seemingly everything from stinky feet and heartburn to — you guessed it — erectile dysfunction (ED).
-Rumors about ingesting baking soda for ED have been making the internet rounds lately, so if you’re one of the approximately 150 million people affected by ED, it’s normal to wonder if there’s any truth to the claim.
+Baking soda is a common household item touted as a remedy for seemingly everything from stinky feet to — yup — erectile dysfunction (ED).
+In fact, rumors about ingesting baking soda for ED have been making the internet rounds lately.
+But does baking soda actually work for ED?

 Here’s what you need to know about the thinking behind baking soda for ED — and how consuming too much of the ingredient can offer more risk than reward.